jcmd13/Interview_Assistant/README.md

-# Trotski - Real-Time AI Interview Assistant
+# Interview_Assistant - Real-Time AI Interview Assistant

 This project provides a high-performance, real-time audio transcription and AI-powered answering server.
 It uses faster-whisper for low-latency STT (Speech-to-Text) and Ollama with cloud models to intelligently detect questions from the transcript and generate relevant, contextual answers on the fly.